 - Research on Rivers for Mercury in Fish (wq-iw4-02f9)

 - Forecasting Mercury Reductions in Minnesota 2014-2025 (wq-iw4-02f11)

 For more information about mercury pollution in Minnesota and how the MPCA is addressing the problem, contact MPCA Statewide Mercury Reduction coordinator, Hassan Bouchareb, 651-757-2653.

-States with Mercury TMDL studies
+Other states with mercury TMDL studies

 - North Carolina